-The most basic and important part of a piano tuning is adjusting the pitch of individual strings in the piano.
+The most basic and important part of piano tuning is adjusting the pitch of individual strings in the piano.
 Many piano players do not realize that although a typical piano has 88 keys, they have well over 200 strings.
 The upper two-thirds of the piano has three strings per note, while the lower range consists of monochords (one string) and bichords (two strings) that are copper-wound, heavier strings.

 When tuning, the piano technician is striving to get the piano “in tune with itself” — this is the simplest way to explain the relationship of each note to every other note.
-Far from being a simple formula, this is determined by temperament and stretch and in reality varies slightly for every single piano based on many acoustic factors.
+Far from being a simple formula, this is determined by temperament and stretch and, in reality, varies slightly for every single piano based on many acoustic factors.

-The most important advice I can give for pianos in homes is to keep them away from direct heat and direct sunlight.
+The most important advice we can give for pianos in homes is to keep them away from direct heat and direct sunlight.
 Modern homes, with good exterior wall insulation, are not as hostile to instruments as older homes.
 It is still generally advisable to put pianos on an inside wall to avoid temperature changes as much as possible.
-For homes with forced air heat, the piano should be kept away from any vents.
-Direct sunlight through windows can also very quickly fade or damage the finish of pianos, in addition to causing other problems as it warms and dries out the cabinet.
+For homes with forced air heating, the piano should be kept away from any vents.
+Direct sunlight through windows can also very quickly fade or damage the finish of pianos, in addition to causing other problems, as it warms and dries out the cabinet.

 Piano value is determined largely by the current market in your geographical area.
 In general, old uprights and spinets have very little resale value, although they can still be perfectly viable instruments for home use and practice.
 Grand pianos usually have at least some resale value, with newer instruments, larger instruments, and well-known brand names increasing the value significantly.